Post office vandalized at Thompson Center in Loop

 The Latest

+Talk with our journalists, including our executive editor, at one of our upcoming community listening sessions.

+Anthony’s legacy has long been secure: He ends his playing days after being selected as one of the 75 greatest players in NBA history, a 10-time All-Star, a past scoring champion and a six-time All-NBA selection.

-Mike Binder caught a massive northern pike on the Chain O’Lakes Sunday during a Take a Vet Fishing event.
+Mike Binder caught a massive northern pike on the Chain O’Lakes Sunday.

 University of Chicago’s new international police academy teaching policing successes of New York, Los Angeles, not Chicago